Samyang7/Java-SocketProgramming/README.md

 * RDM: Read Message -> RDM timestamp
 * ATU: Display active users -> ATU
 * OUT: Log out -> OUT
 * UPD: Upload file -> UPD username filename

+## Peer to Peer Communication(video file upload)
+The P2P enables one client upload video files to another client using UDP.
+Each client is in one of two states, Presenter or Audience.
+The Presenter client sends video files the Audience client.
+Here, the presenter client is the UDP client, while the Audience client is the UDP server.
+After receiving the video files, the Audience client saves the files and the username of Presenter. a client can behave in either Presenter or Audience state.

+* UPD: Upload file -> UPD username filename

 # Progragmming language